TransFiner: A Full-Scale Refinement Approach for Multiple Object Tracking

 \subsection{Benchmark results}

-As a post-refinement model, we first discuss the improvement made by applying TransFiner after the original tracker (CenterTrack \cite{zhou2020tracking} in our experiments).
-Then, we compare the refined tracker with recent MOT trackers on MOT16 and MOT17 \cite{milan2016mot16}.

 \textbf{Improvement under TransFiner.} CenterTrack officially reports results on the MOT17 benchmark, where we have a detailed look.
 As shown in Table \ref{tab:MOTexp}, refinement by TransFiner shows a comprehensive improvement (+2.1\% IDF1 and +3.7\% MOTA).
-This benefits from the distinct focuses of query pairs over targets, contributing to apparent refinements on FN (decreasing by 31667), while IDsw virtually stays unchanged (increasing from 3039 to 3056).
-A case depiction can be seen in Figure \ref{fig:visualization}.
+This benefits from distinct focuses of query pairs over targets, contributing to apparent refinements on FN (decreasing by 31667), while IDsw virtually stays intact (from 3039 to 3056).
+An example depicted in Figure \ref{fig:visualization}.

 \textbf{MOT16 \& MOT17.} Table \ref{tab:MOTexp} demonstrates results reported on MOT16 and MOT17 test datasets.
-The tracker, after our enhancement, revisits competitive performance in a holistic way.
 In MOT16, we chiefly compare enhanced CenterTrack with two other transformer-based trackers, namely PatchTrack \cite{chen2022patchtrack} and MeMOT \cite{cai2022memot}, which respectively obtain state-of-the-art performance in detection and association.
-Improved CenterTrack achieves comparative detection performance (73.0\% MOTA and 58.6\% DetA), with 0.3\% less MOTA and 1.0\% fewer DetA than PatchTracks \cite{chen2022patchtrack}.
-Alternatively, we better associate objects than PatchTrack, relying on the informative motions from query pairs, but still underperform MeMOT both on IDF1 (67.6 vs. 69.7) and AssA (52.2 vs. 55.7), possibly due to our local linkage (performing on two continuous frames).
+Improved CenterTrack achieves comparative detection performance (73.0\% MOTA and 58.6\% DetA), with 0.3\% less MOTA and 1.0\% fewer DetA than PatchTracks.
+Alternatively, we better associate objects than PatchTrack, relying on the informative motions from query pairs, but still underperform MeMOT on IDF1 (67.6 vs. 69.7) and AssA (52.2 vs. 55.7), possibly due to our local linkage (performing on two continuous frames).
 In MOT17, CenterTrack powered by TransFiner embraces second-to-best tracking ability, surpassing most transformer-based approaches like TransTrack \cite{sun2020transtrack}, TransCenter \cite{xu2021transcenter}, Trackformer \cite{meinhardt2021trackformer} and PatchTrack \cite{chen2022patchtrack}.
-In addition, TransFiner with CenterTrack detects well (57.5\% DetA) but is inferior to several SOTA transformer-based trackers.
-There is probably a reason for this: query pairs restrict the prediction of objects on the current frame if they are out of scope on the previous frame.
+In addition, CenterTrack with TransFiner detects well (57.5\% DetA) but is inferior to several SOTA transformer-based trackers.
+It is probably because query pairs restrict the prediction of objects on the current frame if they are out of scope on the previous frame.